mdgriffin/Design-Patterns/README.md

     - Discounts can be applied cumulatively
 - Customers have credits that are used after each order
 - The coffee machine have supplies of milk and various other condiments, each order will depleted these supplies
+- Change state pattern implementation to avoid using the simple state engine
+    - The coffee making state to provide messages, like adding milk, sugar etc